How to Buy Car Insurance for College Students

-As a parent, you are allowed to keep your child on your policy if your child is a student and considers your home primary residence, as reflected by the address on the student’s driver’s license.
+As a parent, you are allowed to keep your child on your policy if your child is a student and considers your home, their primary residence, as reflected by the address on the student’s driver’s license.
 But, is it better to have the student remain on your policy or not?

 - The college student should remain on the parents’ policy if they are the registered owners.

-- If parents gift a car to the student and no longer want to insure it, the title should be put the child on the student’s name.
+- If parents gift a car to the student and no longer want to insure it, the title should then be put in the student’s name.

 - A car owned by the student must have coverage in his or her name.

-- If the parents stop insuring the student, that child must be listed as an excluded driver.
+- If the parents stop insuring the student, that child must be listed as an excluded driver on the parents’ policy.

-- When the student no longer lists the parents’ home as primary address on the driver’s license the excluded driver requirement no longer applies.
+- When the student no longer lists the parents’ home as primary address on their driver’s license, the excluded driver requirement no longer applies.

 - Most policies will allow a student that is no longer on the parents’ insurance continue to drive the parents’ car when home on school breaks.

 Why Remaining on the Parents’ Policy Can Be the Right Choice